stefan-beuchert/HandGestureRecognizer/README.md

 |--------------|----------------------|
 ![Gesture Class 20](figures/class_20.gif) | ![Gesture Class 21](figures/class_21.gif)

-For what we were trying to achieve, correctly distinguishing between gestures that are that similar wasn't necessary.
+For what we were trying to achieve, correctly distinguishing between gestures that are that similar was not necessary.
 To get a better classifier we then examined the data and the classes manually and decided to combine several classes into one, e.g. gesture classes 1, 2 and 3 became one class.
 More details can be found in the following table: